-The masculinization of the face is often the final set of procedures transgender men will undergo in order to realize their transition.
-While the procedures do not include the growth of facial hair, it will provide transgender men with a defined masculine facial structure.
+The masculinization of the face is often the final set of procedures transgender men will undergo to realize their transition.
+While the procedures do not include the growth of facial hair, they will provide transgender men with a defined masculine facial structure.

 If you are a transgender man living in-and-around the Miami area, allow Dr. Christopher Salgado and his team at the University of Miami to complete your transition.

 The surgical masculinization of the face will use several procedures to alter the entire area, from the forehead to the creation of a protruding Adam’s apple.
 The final results will vary on factors such as:

 - Duration of Hormone Replacement Therapy (HRT)

 Through an incision carefully made in the throat, Dr. Salgado will use cartilage to create a more defined and protruding Adam’s apple.